 Data reliability descriptioni

-Secreted protein, tissue location of RNA and protein might differ and correlation is complex.
+Medium consistency between antibody staining and RNA expression data.
+Secreted protein, tissue location of RNA and protein is expected to differ.

 Reliability score - normal tissuesi

 A reliability score is manually set for all genes and indicates the level of reliability of the analyzed protein expression pattern based on available RNA-seq data, protein/gene characterization data and immunohistochemical data from one or several antibodies with non-overlapping epitopes.
 The reliability score is based on the 44 normal tissues analyzed, and if there is available data from more than one antibody, the staining patterns of all antibodies are taken into consideration during evaluation.